Introduction to JavaScript Async/Await

 JavaScript is a powerful programming language commonly used for web development.
 Asynchronous programming, which allows code execution to continue while waiting for certain tasks to complete, plays a important role in JavaScript development.
 One of the ways to handle asynchronous operations in JavaScript is by using the async/await feature.

-As a newbie, understanding async/await is essential for writing efficient and readable asynchronous JavaScript code.
+As a beginner, understanding async/await is essential for writing efficient and readable asynchronous JavaScript code.
 In this article, we will explore the concepts of async/await, providing detailed explanations and examples to help you grasp this important topic.

 Detailed Explanation of Concepts